thunderbird/developer-docs/planning/roadmap.md

 ### Exchange Email
 Priority: <span style="background-color: #FF8080">P1</span>
 Delivery Quarter: Q1 2025
-Why: Microsoft has +100M users locked into Exchange and their software is not great.
 High level objectives (non-exhaustive):
 * Full support of email operations.
 * Full support of account creation.